MS-DOS and Windows command line fc command

-Fc (file compare) is used to compare two files against each other.
-Once completed, fc returns lines that differ between the two files.
-If no lines differ, you will receive a message indicating no differences encountered.
+The fc (file compare) command is used to compare two files to one another.
+Once fc is run and completed, it returns lines that differ between the two files.
+If no lines differ, you will receive a message indicating as such.

-The fc command is an external command that is available in the below Microsoft operating systems as fc.exe.
+Fc is an external command that is available for the following Microsoft operating systems as fc.exe.